AmbientRun/Ambient/crates/std/README.md

-# Elements std
+# Kiwi std

-Elements standard library is a collection of low level functions and types; think of it as a gamedev complement to the rust-std library.
+Kiwi standard library is a collection of low level functions and types; think of it as a gamedev complement to the rust-std library.

-This is the "lowest level" library and shouldn't depend on any other elements crate.
+This is the "lowest level" library and shouldn't depend on any other wiwi crate.